Eddie Murphy Makes Slap Joke at Golden Globes: ‘Keep Will Smith’s Wife’s Name Out of Your F—ing Mouth’

 The joke — which, of course, referenced the infamous moment at last year’s Oscars when Smith slapped comedian Chris Rock for making a jab at Jada Pinkett Smith’s alopecia — resulted in rapturous, shocked laughter from the audience.

-Since 1952, the Cecil B. DeMille Award has been annually presented to standout filmmakers and performers in the entertainment industry by the Hollywood Foreign Press Association (HFPA).
+The Cecil B. DeMille award, which has been given to standout filmmakers and performers in the entertainment industry since 1952, was presented to Murphy by Tracy Morgan and Jamie Lee Curtis.
+Murphy starred with Morgan in the original “Coming to America” and its 2021 sequel, and worked with Curtis on “Trading Places” in 1983.

-Actor-comedian Murphy has previously been nominated for an Oscar, five Emmys and six Golden Globes — one of which he won in 2007 for his performance in “Dreamgirls.”
-The 61-year-old comic is also a three-time Grammy nominee and took home an award for best comedy recording in 1984.
+Murphy has previously been nominated for six Golden Globes, winning in 2007 for his performance in “Dreamgirls,” for which he was also Oscar-nominated.
+He’s also a five-time Emmy nominee, winning in 2020 for his stint hosting “Saturday Night Live,” and a three-time Grammy nominee, taking home the award for best comedy recording in 1984.

 Some of Murphy’s most notable comedies include “Norbit,” “The Nutty Professor,” “Daddy Day Care,” “Trading Places” and popular film series like “Coming to America,” “Beverly Hills Cop” and “Doctor Dolittle.”
 Murphy also showcased the breadth of his dramatic acting capabilities in the 2016 biopic “Mr. Church” where he takes on the role of titular character Henry Church.